betajippity/Nuparu/include/embree4/README.md

       unsigned int instID
     );

+    void rtcForwardOccluded4Ex(
+      void int* valid,
+      const struct RTCOccludedFunctionNArguments* args,
+      RTCScene scene,
+      struct RTCRay4* ray,
+      unsigned int instID,
+      unsigned int instPrimID
+    );

+    void rtcForwardOccluded8Ex(
+      void int* valid,
+      const struct RTCOccludedFunctionNArguments* args,
+      RTCScene scene,
+      struct RTCRay8* ray,
+      unsigned int instID,
+      unsigned int instPrimID
+    );

+    void rtcForwardOccluded16Ex(
+      void int* valid,
+      const struct RTCOccludedFunctionNArguments* args,
+      RTCScene scene,
+      struct RTCRay16* ray,
+      unsigned int instID,
+      unsigned int instPrimID
+    );

 #### DESCRIPTION {#description}

+The `rtcForwardOccluded4/8/16` and `rtcForwardOccluded4/8/16Ex`
-The `rtcForwardOccluded4/8/16` functions forward the traversal of a transformed ray packet (`ray` argument) into a scene (`scene` argument) from a user geometry callback.
+functions forward the traversal of a transformed ray packet (`ray` argument) into a scene (`scene` argument) from a user geometry callback.
 The function can only get invoked from a user geometry callback for a ray traversal initiated with the `rtcOccluded4/8/16` function.
 The callback arguments structure of the callback invokation has to get passed to the ray forwarding (`args` argument).
-The user geometry callback should instantly terminate after invoking the `rtcForwardOccluded4/8/16` function.
+The user geometry callback should instantly terminate after invoking the `rtcForwardOccluded4/8/16/Ex` function.

 Only the ray origin and ray direction members of the ray argument are used for forwarding, all additional ray properties are inherited from